The 10 Most Famous Bands with 2 Drummers

 Grateful Dead is an American rock band formed in 1965 in Palo Alto, California.
 The band is mostly known for its music style which included a lot of elements from folk, jazz, blues, country, as well as rock n’ roll.

-Mickey Hart and Bill Kreutzmann were the two drummers that played with Grateful Dead, while Bill was also a founding member of the band.
+Mickey Hart and Bill Kreutzmann were the two drummers who played with the Grateful Dead, while Bill was also a founding member of the band.
 They are one of the few rock bands that made amazing arrangements for their songs, so the two drums sounded very much in sync and sometimes hard to notice.
 But once you do, you realize how good it is.

 6. Snarky Puppy